glycerine/screenrc/README.md

-# screenrc
+# installation
+rename it from dot.screenrc to ~/.screenrc

-config file for gnu screen
+This is a config file for GNU screen.